Turritopsis rubra: Distribution

 The crimson jellyfish is mainly distributed in the Southeastern Pacific Ocean.
 This includes Southeastern Australia, Tasmania, and Northern New Zealand.
 The species is typically visible in shallow coastal water during the summer months between December and March.
 While the Turritopsis rubra is limited to the Southeastern pacific, the Turritopsis genus has been distributed all over the world.
 This distribution is credited towards the polyps ability to latch on to a surface which can include vessels such as large international ships.
 Because of this global distribution and the prehistoric phylogeny of the Hydrozoa family, researchers are still unsure where the exact origins of the genus may be.
 It is also extremely rare for jellyfish to fossilize which makes it that much more difficult to track the biogeography of a species.
 Scientists must find "soft fossils" which occur when a jellyfish is quickly buried under sentiment and preserved since they have no bones that can harden into fossils.
 These factors have all contributed to the limited knowledge about the Turritopsis genus but researchers believe the origin of the entire genus occurred somewhere in the Mediterranean sea due to a speciation event.
 The genus was first discovered in 1895 but without modern genetic research and DNA testing, the actual species were not distinguishable until the mid-1990s.
 Up until DNA tests were used, the crimson jellyfish, Turritopisis rubra, was believed to have shared the same unique ability as its close relative, Turritopsis dohrnii, commonly known as the immortal jellyfish.
 Turritopsis dohrnii has the ability to revert its own lifecycle to avoid senescence and theoretically live forever under the right conditions.

 Habitat

 The crimson jellyfish can be spotted in large swarms in almost any coastal shallow waters in the Southeastern Pacific including large populated areas in temperate or tropical waters.
-This is especially common during the summer months between December and March because the jellyfish prefers warmer waters in a temperature range of 14 °C – 25 °.
-Polyps can be commonly found around docks, marinas, vessels, and the ocean floor as long as their preferred pressure range is not exceeded.
-For both jellyfish in the polyp and medusae stage, a pressure range of 18 - 40 PSI is preferred.
+This is especially common during the summer months between December and March because the jellyfish prefers warmer waters in a temperature range of 14–25 C. Polyps can be commonly found around docks, marinas, vessels, and the ocean floor as long as their preferred pressure range is not exceeded.
+For both jellyfish in the polyp and medusae stage, a pressure range of 18–40 PSI is preferred.
 The Turritopsis genus prefers similar conditions worldwide and has a slightly larger range of water temperatures that can be tolerated.